mantidproject/mantid/docs/source/release/v3.9.0/imaging.rst

 - Running local reconstructions is now possible
 - You can now use Auto-find button in the ROI tab to calculate the Center of Rotation for a sample using TomoPy.
 The calculated Center of Rotation is automatically loaded back into the GUI.
 Both the Center of Rotation relative to the crop and the full image are printed
-- Tomography's python reconstruciton algorithms now uses 50% less memory, due to not copying the data when rotating
+- Tomography's python reconstruciton algorithms now uses 50% less memory when rotating the image, however the rotation only works with square images
+- Reconstruction algorithms are a lot more verbose now, reporting on each step, for easy tracking of progress.
+Additionally they print how much time was spent in each step.
+- Automatic finding of the Center of Rotation using TomoPy now works locally.
+Remote submission for finding the Center of Rotation can be done via the Custom Command tool.
+- The calculated Center of Rotation is automatically read from the TomoPy output and loaded into the Graphical Interface, also placing the Center of Rotation indicator at the correct place

 Bug Fixes
 ---------